74% of all legal clients will visit a law firm’s website to take action.

-Content marketing costs 62% less than outbound approaches and generates up to 3 times more leads.
+Content marketing costs 62% less than outbound approaches and generates up to 3 times more leads, as well.
 Don’t you want in on that?

 I’ll teach you how.
 No matter if your website is with WordPress, Wix, Weebly, or another CMS, below all still applies.

 What are the pain points of your clients?

 Every business solves a pain point and content marketing revolves around that.
 You need to help them solve a problem through your content.

 - What questions they are asking

 - Their demographics like income, values, and interests

 All of this helps create a customer persona.
 A general idea of who you’re targeting that you can craft content around.

 Based on your previous clients, fill out a template like the one above.